psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Or whether she (herself) returned to (the) Land of the living.

 78a\.
 P — Thou told'st not to us, O pleasant Oisin,
-What the country (was) in which thou wast thyself ;
+What the country (was) in which thou wast thyself;
 Show to us now its name—
 And follow again (the) course of thy story.